-When a child needs CPR because of cardiac arrest, we provide ECMO along with CPR.
-This approach, called ECMO CPR (ECPR), may help save more children's lives.
-Read more about how ECPR works.
+If your child needs CPR (cardiopulmonary resuscitation) because of cardiac arrest, we provide ECMO along with CPR.
+This approach, called extracorporeal CPR (ECPR), can help save a child’s life.

 Ventricular assist device (VAD)

 A VAD is a mechanical heart pump that a surgeon can implant inside or outside your child’s chest to provide support for the heart as it recovers from injury or to help keep your child alive until heart transplantation.

 - Seattle Children’s has the largest ECLS program for babies, children and teens in the Northwest.
 We provide all types of ECLS, including ECMO, VAD and total artificial heart.

 - Our team of ECLS experts includes cardiopulmonary perfusionists, heart surgeons, general surgeons, intensivists, newborn specialists (neonatologists) and nurses or respiratory therapists with advanced ECMO training.

 - We have been named a Center of Excellence by the Extracorporeal Life Support Organization (ELSO), a group of healthcare professionals and scientists from around the world who work to improve care.
 Drs.
 Michael McMullan and Thomas V. Brogan are members of the ELSO Steering Committee.

 - Surgeries for some high-risk conditions can be performed at Seattle Children’s only because we can use ECLS for a time after surgery to temporarily sustain heart function in children who would not be able to survive and recover without it.